-Online students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately and will be dropped from classes after ten business days.
-On-campus students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately.
+Students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately and may be dropped from classes.

 Payment Options

 You may pay in U.S. funds with cash (in person only), personal check, money order, Discover, MasterCard, or VISA.
 You may make a credit card payment directly on your student account by using our secure online payment system located on our website at www.bmcc.edu.
 Checks should be made payable to Bay Mills Community College.
 Mail payments to Bay Mills Community College, Attn: Cashier, 12214 West Lakeshore Drive, Brimley, MI 49715.